raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 If you feel overwhelmed by open possibilities, how about turning your creation into a _minigolf_ obstacle where you have to try and get a ball past your moving obstacle?

-The crazy minigolf idea doesn't need to end there.
+The minigolf idea doesn't need to end there.
 You could have a moving obstacle to try and get a remote control buggy past, or something else, like a Sphero.
 Use whatever you can get your hands on!

 --- no-print ---